-The bundled, real-time virus shield additionally blocks malicious URLs and uses behavior-based detection, protecting against potential threats.
+The bundled, real-time virus shield additionally blocks malicious URLs and uses behavior-based detection to protect against potential threats.
 Newer features include anti-fraud options that use more advanced filters to warn you away from any sites that have been known to try to steal identities.

-Aside from commendable malware blocking and removal, the lightweight program doubles as an excellent anti-rootkit and anti-phishing utility, the latter detecting and blocking fraudulent sites through HTTP-based scanning.
+In addition to commendable malware blocking and removal, the lightweight program doubles as an excellent anti-rootkit and anti-phishing utility.
+It performs the latter task by detecting and blocking fraudulent sites through HTTP-based scanning.

 Avast!
 Free Antivirus 2018

-The company gets out in front of potential malware attacks by initiating scans before an unknown file opens, and will prevent it from doing so should it cause any red flags.
+The company gets out in front of potential malware attacks by initiating scans before an unknown file opens and preventing it from doing so should it throw up any red flags.
 The software is good at protecting your PC while online, blocking malicious URLs and stopping auto-downloads from occurring.
-The 2018 version watches the behavior of specific apps to see whether they are doing anything suspicious, as well.
+The 2018 version also watches the behavior of specific apps to see whether they are doing anything suspicious

 As a free program, you’ll be missing out on some features exclusive to the premium package, including auto-scans and auto-updates.
 Those wanting such upgrades will need to opt for a subscription plan, which ranges from $60 to $120 a year.
 Still, sticking with the free version will keep you well-protected.